Stacks Image 1352

 Preparation Phase

-Considering the theme, I decided to go for the Haiku on her back, while I would just write a multitude of (Summer) on her face, chest and body, diagonally down to the hip.
+For the theme, I decided to write the haiku on her back, and a multitude of (Summer) diagonally down her face, chest, and body to her hip.

-I also decided to invest in a bit of red ink for the back, and use gold for the front, expecting this would create a nice contrast with the darker tone of her skin.
+I decided to use a bit of red ink on the back and gold on the front, expecting this would create a nice contrast with her darker skin tone.

 Boy, was that a mistake… :(